dustinmoris/Firewall/README.md

 Firewall is an ASP.NET Core middleware which enables IP address filtering based on individual IP addresses (VIP list) or IP address ranges (guest lists).

-IP address filtering can add an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).
+IP address filtering can be added as an extra layer of security to a publicly exposed API or to force all API access through a certain set of proxy servers (e.g. [Cloudflare](https://www.cloudflare.com/)).

 ## Using with Cloudflare